 The holiday rental may be for sale or available for long-term rental at the same time as being a short term holiday let.
 Selling a holiday home can take many months so owners capitalise on rental income by continuing with rentals until a sale or tenant is confirmed.

-Once you have a short-list of properties it’s a good idea to do a quick Google search on the property name or address to see what comes up.
+Once you have a short-list of properties do a little detective work, a quick Google search on the property name or address to see what comes up.
 If you don’t have these details you can use Google image search by uploading an image of the property or url.
 You might be surprised where you find the property advertised for rental or sale.

 If you do find the property advertised for sale, insist that before you make the booking you want a written guarantee from the owner that a full refund will be given if the accommodation is cancelled due to a sale.
 If the property is being booked through a letting agent, then ask if they can guarantee placement in a comparable holiday home if your booking is cancelled.

-Thankfully most owners and agents are professionals and want to maintain a good reputation.
+Thankfully, most owners and agents are professionals and want to maintain a good reputation.
 They will refund any money paid, try to accommodate you on alternative dates or try to find an alternative rental if they double book.

-With the advancement of booking management channels and synchronised calendars, double bookings should be a problem of the past.
+With the advancement of booking management systems and synchronised calendars, double bookings should be a problem of the past – but everyone makes mistakes.

-However, it can still happen when more than one person advertises the property i.e. the owner and an agent.
+Double bookings can happen when more than one person advertises the property i.e. the owner and an agent.

 You’ve been scammed